zabolotiny/Homebridge-Logo-TS/README.md

 ## Filter Maintenance Accessory Configuration ##

-:construction: In HomeKit Accessory Protocol Specification available but currently not supported by the Home-App! :construction:
+__:construction: In HomeKit Accessory Protocol Specification available but currently not supported by the Home-App!__

 Name                     | Value               | Required | Option for | Notes
 ------------------------ | ------------------- | -------- | ---------- | ------------------------